Human Resources Degree Overview

 Human Resources Salary Information

-Average earnings for people with a Human Resources degree range from $49,000 to $89,000 per year.
+The average salary for a human resources manager is $110,120 per year, according to the Bureau of Labor Statistics.
 Advancement opportunities in this industry are great; top managerial and executive positions can be within your reach with the right experience.
-Or, join a consulting firm or open your own business.
+You can also join a consulting firm or open your own business.

 Human Resources Required Job Skills and Knowledge